jundalisay/spblist/content/en/research/indian/gospel/chapter-30b.md

 DEVOTEE: "We read the scriptures.
 Why is it that we can't assimilate them?"

+{{< l a="Ramakrishna" >}}
-MASTER: "What will one accomplish by mere reading?
+What will one accomplish by mere reading?
 One needs spiritual practice- austerity.
 Call on God.
 What is the use of merely repeating the word 'siddhi'?
 One must eat a little of it.

 The hand bleeds when it touches a thorny plant.
 Suppose you bring such a plant and repeat, sitting near it: 'There!
 The plant is burning.'
 Will that burn the plant?
 This world is like the thorny plant.
 Light the fire of Knowledge and with it set the plant ablaze.
 Only then will it be burnt up.

 "One must labour a little while at the stage of sādhanā .
 Then the path becomes easy.
 Steer the boat around the curves of the river and then let it go with the favourable wind.
+{{< /l >}}

 As long as you live inside the house of māyā, as long as there exists the cloud of you do not see the effect of the Sun of Knowledge.
 Come outside the house of give up 'woman and gold', and then the Sun of Knowledge will destroy ignorance.